raspberrypilearning/blockscad-bug/en/step_2.md

 --- task ---
 Now let's stretch the sphere along the Y axis to give the bug an elongated body.

-`if`

-The `scale`{:class="block3control"} {:class="blockscadtransforms"} block allows you to stretch or squash objects in the X, Y and Z directions.
+The `scale`{:class="blockscadtransforms"} block allows you to stretch or squash objects in the X, Y and Z directions.
 Set the Y value to 1.2 to stretch the sphere along the Y-axis.

 ![screenshot](images/bug-body-y.png)